merlinvn/bookflow/.ai/story-3.story.md

 - Added CodeBlock component with syntax highlighting and copy functionality ✓
 - Removed redundant UI elements for cleaner interface ✓
 - All MVP features completed with enhanced user experience ✓
+- Refactored components for better maintainability:
+  - Extracted LoadingOverlay component ✓
+  - Extracted ChapterCard component ✓
+  - Extracted BookHeader component ✓
+  - Improved component organization and reusability ✓
+  - Fixed ESLint issues and removed unused code ✓

 ## Final Status
 Story completed successfully.
 The reading experience has been significantly enhanced with a clean, intuitive interface and essential interactive features.
+Components have been properly organized and refactored for better maintainability.
 Future improvements can be implemented based on user feedback.